ANCC's Professional Nursing Development (RN-BC)

 What is the Salary of a Nurse Educator?

 Nurse educators working in academic settings typically are on a nine-month appointment (e.g., September through May).
 Opportunities to teach in the summer often are available, and this is compensated separately.
 Salaries vary greatly depending on rank, education (e.g., master's or doctorate degree), and institution type (e.g., a large academic health center vs. a small liberal arts college).

 According to the US BLS, median salary for nursing instructors and educators was $67,480 in 2015.
 Median wages ranged from $41,490 at the 10th% to $112,680 at the 90th%.

 What is the Career Outlook for a Nurse Educator?

 This career is in extremely high demand because the United States is experiencing a serious nursing shortage.
-One of the key reasons for that shortage is the lack of nurse educators to train future nurses.
+The US BLS projecst 35% employment growth for nursing instructors during 2012-22.
 Nursing schools nationwide are struggling to find new faculty to accommodate the rising interest in nursing among new students.
 The shortage of nurse educators may actually enhance career prospects since it affords a high level of job security and provides opportunities for nurses to maintain dual roles as educators and direct patient care providers.

 Nurse Educator Certification

 Certification in any field is a mark of professionalism.
 For academic nurse educators, it establishes nursing education as a specialty area of practice and creates a means for faculty to demonstrate their expertise in this role.
 It communicates to students, peers, and the academic and health care communities that the highest standards of excellence are being met.
 By becoming credentialed as a Certified Nurse Educator (CNE), you serve as a leader and a role model.
 The National League for Nursing (NLNAC) oversees the certification process for nurse educators. >> NLNAC CNE Candidate Handbook (pdf)